OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 This gives us the debuggability of the former (data is never duplicated) while providing the necessary speed for a responsive UI through the DataContainer index layer.
 The DataContainers act as disposable, fast-access indices that can be rebuilt from the instance data when needed, but provide O(1) access to slots and locations.

 This architecture prevents data duplication while providing the necessary speed for a responsive UI, ensuring that the game remains performant while maintaining data integrity and ease of debugging.
+### 3.4 The Golden Rule of State Synchronization
+This rule is the fundamental contract of the hybrid architecture and must be adhered to by all game logic that modifies an instance's location.

+**The Rule:** To move an instance, a two-step process is mandatory:
+1.  **Update the Index:** The instance's UUID must be removed from the source `DataContainer` and added to the destination `DataContainer`.
+2.  **Update the Truth:** The instance's own `location_container_tag` and `location_slot_index` properties must be updated to reflect its new location.

+Failing to perform both steps will de-synchronize the game state (specifically, the performant index will not match the data truth) and is considered a critical bug.
+Caching location data in managers is strictly forbidden as it violates the principle of having a single source of truth.
-3.4 Positional & Targeting Logic
+### 3.5 Positional & Targeting Logic
 This logic is implemented within BattleManager's relational query functions.

-Player Team (Left Side): "Frontmost" corresponds to the unit with the highest location_slot_index (e.g., 5).
+**Player Team (Left Side):** "Frontmost" corresponds to the unit with the highest location_slot_index (e.g., 5).
 "Backmost" is the lowest index (e.g., 0).

-The Golden Rule of State Synchronization: Every time an instance's location is changed, a two-step process is mandatory:
-Update the Containers: The instance's UUID must be removed from the source DataContainer and added to the destination DataContainer.
-Update the Instance: The instance's own location_container_tag and location_slot_index properties must be updated to reflect its new location.
-Failing to perform both steps will de-synchronize the game state and lead to bugs where instances are not displayed correctly.
-This two-step process is the fundamental contract of the hybrid architecture.
-Enemy Team (Right Side): "Frontmost" corresponds to the unit with the lowest location_slot_index (e.g., 0).
+**Enemy Team (Right Side):** "Frontmost" corresponds to the unit with the lowest location_slot_index (e.g., 0).
 "Backmost" is the highest index (e.g., 5).

-Action Order: The standard combat action order for both teams is back-to-front (index 5 down to 0).
+**Action Order:** The standard combat action order for both teams is back-to-front (index 5 down to 0).

-3.5 The Effect Resolution Queue
+### 3.6 The Effect Resolution Queue
 This system, managed by BattleManager, governs the flow of combat.
 It uses a LIFO (Last-In, First-Out) stack to ensure that interruptions and reactions (like a "retaliate on hit" ability) are processed immediately after the event that caused them, creating an intuitive and predictable chain of events.
 Population: When the COMBAT phase begins, BattleManager creates an EffectRequest for each unit's action and pushes it onto the _effect_queue stack.
 Processing Loop: The BattleManager's _process function contains a loop that pops one request from the stack, awaits its resolution via the AbilityResolver, and then repeats until the queue is empty.